programinglive/programinglive.github.io/tutorial/web/javascript/reactjs.md

 ---
-title: ReactJs Tutorial
+title: ReactJS
 layout: default
 parent: JavaScript
 grand_parent: Web Development
-description: "ReactJs Tutorial"
+description: "ReactJS"
 ---

-### Getting Started with ReactJS
+# Getting Started with ReactJS

 ReactJS is one of the most popular JavaScript libraries for building dynamic and interactive web applications.
 Created by Facebook, React lets you build components that make up the user interface, manage data and states, and re-render efficiently whenever the data changes.
 This tutorial will guide you through the basics of React, how to set up your environment, and create a simple app.